Struma disaster: Aftermath

+And centuries of years, bowed by my heritage of tears.

 For many years, there were competing theories about the explosion that sank Struma.
 In 1964, a German historian discovered that Shch-213 had fired a torpedo, which sank the ship.
 That was later confirmed from several other Soviet sources.
 The submarine had been acting under secret orders to sink all neutral and enemy shipping entering the Black Sea to reduce the flow of strategic material to Nazi Germany.
 Frantz and Collins call the sinking of Struma the "largest naval civilian disaster of the war".
-Greater numbers of civilians perished in other maritime disasters of the war, including Wilhelm Gustloff, Cap Arcona and Junyō Maru, but there were also military personnel aboard those ships at the time.
+Greater numbers of civilians perished in other maritime disasters of the war, including MV Wilhelm Gustloff, SS Cap Arcona and Jun'yō Maru, but there were also military personnel aboard those ships when they sunk.